US adds cameras at Mexico border despite drop in crossings - KVIA

 Administration officials have declined to say whether that plan, first reported by Newsweek on Aug.
 9, is still in the works.
 In December, Richardson, the U.S. Army North commander, ordered historically unclassified documents and daily briefings on the U.S.-Mexico border to be moved to a classified system to prevent further leaks.

 With the additional troops, about 3,000 active-duty service members are on the border along with 2,500 National Guard troops.
-Barred from law enforcement duties, they have kept a low profile and are largely doing on-the-ground surveillance.
+Barred from law enforcement duties, they have kept a low profile, doing on-the-ground surveillance among other things.

 The border mission — marking one of the longest deployments of active-duty troops to the border in U.S. history — has cost more than $500 million since October 2017.
 The Defense Department also has reallocated nearly $10 billion to building Trump’s border wall.